Muhammad-Afnan-Akram/Autostore/Autostore/Readme.md

 4. **Access the Web API**:
-The API will be available at `http://localhost:5000` by default.
+The API will be available at `http://localhost:7262` by default.
 You can use tools like Postman or cURL to interact with the endpoints.

-## Documentation

-For detailed documentation on how to use and extend Autostore, please refer to the [wiki](https://github.com/yourusername/autostore/wiki).

-## Contributing

-We welcome contributions!
-If you'd like to contribute to Autostore, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or support, please contact [Your Name](mailto:your.email@example.com).

 Happy coding!